astronomer/cosmos-ebook-companion/README.md

 ## Contents

-This respository contains 26 dags.
+This repository contains 26 dags.

 - [advanced_examples](dags/advanced_examples): 8 dags that showcase more advanced features of Cosmos.
     - [example_granular_task_dependencies_DbtDag](dags/advanced_examples/example_granular_task_dependencies_DbtDag.py): This dag shows how to set dependencies between tasks outside of the dbt project and individual tasks inside the dbt project rendered with Cosmos when using `DbtDag`.